wenkesj/alchemy/README.rst

 Alchemy is a utility and contrib extension to the base TensorFlow library.
-It includes `notebooks https://github.com/wenkesj/alchemy/blob/experimental/notebooks` and tests for recent research papers and my own experiments__.
+It includes `notebooks https://github.com/wenkesj/alchemy/blob/experimental/notebooks` and tests for recent research papers and my own experiments.

 Getting started
 ===============